cswright88/testProject/README.md

 # Test Project README

 ## How to run
-1. Go into the dist Directory and load the index.html file in chrome.
+1. Go into the src Directory and load the index.html file in chrome.

 ## Error Handling